PKopel/AnimalEvolution/README.md

 * #### Starting window:
-Starting window contains fields for specifying number of maps and duration of one day in milliseconds and buttons for creating, starting/stopping maps and exiting program.
+Starting window contains fields for specifying number of maps and duration of one day in milliseconds and buttons for reloading parameters file, creating, starting/stopping maps and exiting program.
 Clicking "CREATE" button starts given number of world's windows.
   * #### World window:
  World window contains visualisation of current situation in given world and it's statistics.
 Field "save after" serves for specifying number of days after witch program will create "world_id_stats.txt" file with average of that world's